ccorcos/interactive-object-recognition/experiments/arnn/ARNN.md

 * maybe try not optimizing against the first 5 as well. because its clearly overfitting this part based on the unique combination of observations and actions.

 * try with multiple different dice.

+cost AND error reported are only after the warmup period

+Make it savable!

+Layer gets a weight and a bias. allow it to be passed into forwardfeed, and RNN. create save and load helper functions. save params, initial config, momentums, updates, etc. so you can continue training from where you left off.

+get the hidden state values.
+Run through a MLP to predict the dice.
+Train and report errors.

+Then at each step consider each action, the predicted next feature, and the predicted dice likelihood distribution.
+Choose the action that has a minimal entropy of this distribution.